nuejs/www/blog/introducing-nue-css/index.md

 ## What if...
 What if we could break away from all these tradeoffs?

-Start building websites that are look perfect inside out.
-Where your codebase is ten times smaller and is made out of simple components.
+Start building websites that look perfect inside out.
+Where your codebase is ten times smaller and is made out of clean, simple components.

 What if we get all the benefits of CSS-in-JS, but none of the problems?
 No trouble of naming things, nor worrying about cluttering the global namespace.